medialab/minet/docs/cli.md

 Retrieve metadata about a list of Mediacloud medias.

 positional arguments:
-  column                      Name of the column containing the Mediacloud media ids. file                        CSV file containing the searched Mediacloud media ids.
+  column                      Name of the CSV column containing Mediacloud media ids or a single Mediacloud media id. file                        CSV file containing the Mediacloud media ids.

 optional arguments:
   -h, --help                  show this help message and exit --rcfile RCFILE             Custom path to a minet configuration file.
-  -t TOKEN, --token TOKEN     Mediacloud API token (also called key).
+  -t TOKEN, --token TOKEN     Mediacloud API token (also called "key" sometimes).
 Can also be configured in a .minetrc file as "mediacloud.token" or read from the MINET_MEDIACLOUD_TOKEN env variable.
-  -o OUTPUT, --output OUTPUT  Path to the output file.
-By default, the results will be printed to stdout.
   --feeds FEEDS               If given, path of the CSV file listing media RSS feeds.
   -s SELECT, --select SELECT  Columns of input CSV file to include in the output (separated by `,`).
-  --total TOTAL               Total number of medias.
+  --total TOTAL               Total number of items to process.
 Necessary if you want to display a finite progress indicator.
+  -o OUTPUT, --output OUTPUT  Path to the output file.
+By default, the results will be printed to stdout.

 ```

 <h3 id="mc-search">search</h3>

 ```
-usage: minet mediacloud search [-h] [--rcfile RCFILE] [-t TOKEN] [-o OUTPUT]
+usage: minet mediacloud search [-h] [--rcfile RCFILE] [-t TOKEN]
                                [-c COLLECTIONS] [--filter-query FILTER_QUERY]
                                [-m MEDIAS] [--publish-day PUBLISH_DAY]
                                [--publish-month PUBLISH_MONTH]
                                [--publish-year PUBLISH_YEAR] [--skip-count]
+                               [-o OUTPUT]
                                query

 Minet Mediacloud Search Command